pranitjha/automation/nightwatch/README.md

 Path can be individual test case or a directory which contains multiple test cases.

+In case you are running custom commands, please find below command to execute the test case: yarn --cwd /var/www/html/docroot/core test:nightwatch PATH_TO_YOUR_TEST_CASE

 Even the test cases can be categorised into different tags, and a particular tag can be executed:
 --tag tagName
 ```